lsst-dm/prompt_processing/doc/playbook.rst

 It will sometimes be necessary to compile a container with the LSST Science Pipelines manually (called a Quick-Stack build).
 Generally, this only occurs if the intended daily or weekly stack does not compile.
 In these cases, the Science Pipelines themselves must be built ahead of the base container.
-Instructions for building the Science Pipelines are `here <https://github.com/lsst/gha_build/blob/main/README.md>`_.
+Instructions for building the Science Pipelines are `here <https://github.com/lsst/gha_build/blob/main/README.md>`_ [private repo, requires login].
 For Prompt Processing, we only need to build ``lsst_distrib``.

 Release Management